 The key to a happy and healthy life is to never deprive yourself and feel like you’re missing out on the things you enjoy.
 It’s all about balance!
-If you want to cut refined sugar out of your diet, that’s okay.
-If that’s not your thing, that’s okay too.
+If you want to cut refined sugar, that’s okay.
+If that’s not your thing, that’s okay too!

-Remember, your mindset is the most important thing – and so is your happiness.
-If you want to do or achieve something, there is nothing stopping you from pursuing it, apart from YOU!
+Remember, your mindset is the most important thing — and so is your happiness.
+If you want to achieve something, there is nothing stopping you from pursuing it.
+You’ve got this!

 Being healthy is about being happy

 Being healthy can involve some trial and error when finding out what makes you feel like you’re achieving your health and fitness goals.